What do we do at the Eucharist: offer sacrifice, or just receive?

 Our last piece explored how the eucharistic worship of Christians relates to the sacrifice of Christ.
 Our concern in the present piece is with how Christians – whatever their views on the sacrificial status of the Eucharist – understand their role in the Christian sacrifice as we find that expressed in their Eucharists.
 Whether, that is, we should see ourselves as beneficiaries of a sacrificial action in which agency belongs exclusively to Christ in his death and Resurrection.
 Or as active participants in a sacrificial action which we join with Christ in offering.
 On the latter view, Christ’s sacrifice – and his agency in the sacrifice – becomes ours also.

-Theologically speaking, Christians who hold the first view do so because they identify Christian sacrifice with Christ’s atoning death and its redemptive effects.
+Theologically speaking, Christians who hold the first view do so because they identify Christian sacrifice exclusively with Christ’s atoning death and its redemptive effects.
 Only the death of Christ can atone for sin.
 So to define sacrifice exclusively as atonement, is to confine our own role to one of recipients in the face of an agency that is exclusively God’s in Christ.
-Those on the other side of the debate favour a broader understanding of Christian sacrifice: not just as an act of atonement (though it is that), but as a gift or return universally owed to God as the author of our being – a ‘gift of praise’, that Christ alone makes worthily and then allows us to share.
+Those on the other side of the debate favour a broader understanding of Christian sacrifice: not just as an act of atonement (though it is that), but as a gift or return universally owed to God as the author of our being – a ‘gift of praise’, which Christ alone makes worthily and then allows us to share.
 In the first case, the sacrificial action is a transaction between Father and Son; in the second, it is an ongoing action that begins with the Father and Son, but spirals out to include ourselves.

 I will refer to these two positions on sacrificial agency as exclusivist and inclusivist, respectively.